LWJGL/lwjgl3/doc/README.md

 At this point you're ready to follow the build process explained below.

 LWJGL also comes with a preconfigured **IntelliJ IDEA** project.
 You can use the Community Edition with the Kotlin and Ant plugins and, optionally, the TestNG and Copyright plugins.
-There are some Run Configurations defined and you can also call the ant targets directly from the IDE interface.
 * File &gt; Open &gt; choose the */config/ide/idea* folder
 * File &gt; Project Structure &gt; Project &gt; choose or create the Project SDK
 * If you haven't used the init-generated and init-wiki targets, either ignore the VCS errors, or go to Settings &gt; Version Control &gt; remove the missing directories from the list of VCS roots.